 From major supply chain issues to a sudden spike in delivery demand, the automotive sector experienced some major challenges in 2020 and 2021.
 How have these changes affected the automotive landscape?
-And what type of automotive trends can we expect to see as we inch closer to 2022?
-Watch for these trends hitting the auto industry next year.
+And what type of automotive trends can we expect to see in 2022?
+Watch for these trends hitting the auto industry.

 Lease luxury for less